jwp/git-select/README.md

 ## Extract Specific Resources from git Repositories

 A Python script implementing a prototype shorthand for extracting repository resources.
-Think `cp -r`, but with shallow git repositories and sparse checkouts as a source.
+Think `cp -r`, but with shallow clones and sparse checkouts as a source.

 While adding a description of a sparse-checkout based installation method to [py-postgreql](https://github.com/python-postgres/fe), it became evident that